telerik/xaml-docs/controls/raddiagram/howto/custom_connectors.md

 	}
 {{endregion}}

-Finally, you can create implicit style and bind the attached property to the custom collection and define a RadDiagram control in the View.
+Finally, you can create an implicit style and bind the attached property to the custom collection and define a RadDiagram control in the view.

 #### __[C#] Example 3: Setting the attached property in XAML__

-{{region raddiagram-howto-create-populate-raddiagramshape-with-custom-connectors-in-mvvm-scenario-2}}
+{{region raddiagram-using-custom-connectors-in-mvvm-2}}
 	<Window.Resources>
 		<local:MyGraphSource x:Key="Source"/>
         <DataTemplate x:Key="contentTemplate">